bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 -   `maxConcurrentStreams` [](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Number_type) Specifies the maximum number of concurrent streams permitted on an `Http2Session`.
 There is no default value which implies, at least theoretically, 232-1 streams may be open concurrently at any given time in an `Http2Session`.
 The minimum value is 0.
 The maximum allowed value is 232-1. **Default:** `4294967295`.
 -   `maxHeaderListSize` [](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Number_type) Specifies the maximum size (uncompressed octets) of header list that will be accepted.
 The minimum allowed value is 0.
 The maximum allowed value is 2232-1. **Default:** `65535`.
 -   `maxHeaderSize` [](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Number_type) Alias for `maxHeaderListSize`.
--   `enableConnectProtocol`[](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Boolean_type) Specifies `true` if the “Extended Connect Protocol” defined by [RFC 8441](https://tools.ietf.org/html/rfc8441) is to be enabled.
+-   `enableConnectProtocol`[](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Boolean_type) Specifies `true` if the "Extended Connect Protocol” defined by [RFC 8441](https://tools.ietf.org/html/rfc8441) is to be enabled.
 This setting is only meaningful if sent by the server.
 Once the `enableConnectProtocol` setting has been enabled for a given `Http2Session`, it cannot be disabled. **Default:** `false`.

 All additional properties on the settings object are ignored.